 To add (or remove) capabilities for a specific user role, navigate to the respective group from the left pane and assign (or remove) the capabilities accordingly.

-User Role Editor also allows you to create new Roles besides administrator, author, editor etc. Click on the Add Role button from the right menu, and a new popup will appear asking you:
+User Role Editor also allows you to create new Roles besides the administrator, author, editor, etc. Click on the Add Role button from the right menu, and a new popup will appear asking you: